 Packaging / labelling will also need to be updated at the end of the transition period, for example in relation to country of origin labelling.
 This will impact the vast majority of consumer goods businesses.

 Almost all UK environmental legislation derives from the EU and this is another area where regulatory developments will need to be monitored.
 The Environment Bill 2019-21 already proposes a new independent environmental watchdog and amendments to the current regime governing air quality for example.

 Heavily regulated sectors will need to prepare particularly carefully.
 For example:

 The chemicals industry will be governed by a new UK REACH Regime and see the Health and Safety Executive (HSE) take over the functions of the ECHA (although the EU REACH Regulation would continue to apply in Northern Ireland in a no trade deal scenario).
-Under current plans, while existing EU REACH registrations and authorisations held by UK companies would be automatically transferred from the EU to UK system, UK companies would need to notify and submit registration data to the HSE within a period of transition.
+Under current plans (set out in the UK Government's guidance here), while existing EU REACH registrations and authorisations held by UK companies would be automatically transferred from the EU to UK system, UK companies would need to notify and submit registration data to the HSE within a period of transition.
 This could lead to the need for new commercial data sharing agreements, increased administrative costs and potentially further testing if data cannot be shared.